2020 Ukrainian local elections: Kyiv

 In Kyiv, incumbent Mayor Vitali Klitschko was re-elected in the first round of the election with 50.52% of the votes; 365,161 people had voted for him.
 Klitschko was nominated by UDAR.
 In the election Oleksandr Popov (Opposition Platform — For Life) finished second after he secured 68,757 votes, Serhiy Prytula (Voice) gained 56,900 votes, Oleksiy Kucherenko (Batkivshchyna) 45,823 votes, Iryna Vereshchuk (Servant of the People) 39,321 votes and Andriy Palchevsky 38,360 votes.

 Kharkiv

 In Kharkiv, incumbent Mayor Hennadiy Kernes was re-elected in the first round of the election with 60.34% of the votes.
-Kernes had been nominated by his new political party Block Kernes - Successful Kharkiv.
+Kernes had been nominated by his new political party Kernes Bloc — Successful Kharkiv.
 Oleksandr Feldman for Opposition Platform — For Life finished second in the election with 14.32%.
 Third place went to incumbent Governor of Kharkiv Oblast Oleksiy Kucher of Servant of the People with 7.24%.
 Voter turnout was 31.3%.